Portrait painting: Technique and practice

 Central to the successful execution of the portrait is a mastery of human anatomy.
-Human faces are asymmetrical and skillful portrait artists reproduce this with subtle left-right differences.
+Human faces are asymmetrical and portrait artists reproduce this with subtle left-right differences.
 Artists need to be knowledgeable about the underlying bone and tissue structure to make a convincing portrait.

 Thomas Gainsborough, Mr and Mrs Andrews on their estate, c.
 1750.

 For complex compositions, the artist may first do a complete pencil, ink, charcoal, or oil sketch which is particularly useful if the sitter's available time is limited.
 Otherwise, the general form, then a rough likeness is sketched out on the canvas in pencil, charcoal, or thin oil.
 In many cases, the face is completed first, and the rest afterwards.
 In the studios of many of the great portrait artists, the master would do only the head and hands, while the clothing and background would be completed by the principal apprentices.
 There were even outside specialists who handled specific items such as drapery and clothing, such as Joseph van Aken.
 Some artists in past times used lay-figures or dolls to help establish and execute the pose and the clothing.
 The use of symbolic elements placed around the sitter (including signs, household objects, animals, and plants) was often used to encode the painting with the moral or religious character of the subject, or with symbols representing the sitter's occupation, interests, or social status.
 The background can be totally black and without content or a full scene which places the sitter in their social or recreational milieu.

 Self-portraits are usually produced with the help of a mirror, and the finished result is a mirror-image portrait, a reversal of what occurs in a normal portrait when sitter and artist are opposite each other.
 In a self-portrait, a right-handed artist would appear to be holding a brush in the left hand, unless the artist deliberately corrects the image or uses a second reversing mirror while painting.

 Occasionally, the client or the client's family is unhappy with the resulting portrait and the artist is obliged to re-touch it or do it over or withdraw from the commission without being paid, suffering the humiliation of failure.
 Jacques-Louis David celebrated Portrait of Madame Récamier, wildly popular in exhibitions, was rejected by the sitter, as was John Singer Sargent's notorious Portrait of Madame X. John Trumbull's full-length portrait, General George Washington at Trenton, was rejected by the committee that commissioned it.
 The famously prickly Gilbert Stuart once replied to a client's dissatisfaction with his wife's portrait by retorting, "You brought me a potato, and you expect a peach!"

 A successful portrait, however, can gain the lifelong gratitude of a client.
 Count Balthazar was so pleased with the portrait Raphael had created of his wife that he told the artist, "Your image…alone can lighten my cares.
 That image is my delight; I direct my smiles to it, it is my joy."